Shopify/react-native-skia/docs/docs/path-effects.md

 ## Corner Path Effect

-Creates a PathEffect that can turn sharp corners into rounded corners.
+Creates a path effect that can turn sharp corners into rounded corners.

 | Name      | Type         |  Description                                                  |
 |:----------|:-------------|:--------------------------------------------------------------|